 >>

-there is no truth.
-If the world knew the truth, it would be part of the Church.
+there would be no truth.
+If the world believed the truth, it would be part of the Church.
 So long as God is still working in the world to save sinners,

-the Church will be here.
+the Church will remain here.
 This has an endtime implication that God will not

-Rapture his people until He is done saving sinners.
+Rapture his people until He saves everyone who is predestined for eternal

 (251a) Priorities